XRPL-Labs/XUMM.NET.SDK/README.md

   var payload = await _payloadClient.GetAsync(created);
   ```

-If a payload can't be fetched (eg. doesn't exist), `null` will be returned, unless a second param (boolean) is provided to get the SDK to throw an Exception in case a payload can't be retrieved:
+If a payload can't be fetched (eg. doesn't exist), `null` will be returned, unless a second param (boolean) is provided to get the SDK to throw an exception in case a payload can't be retrieved:

 ```C#
 @inject IXummPayloadClient _payloadClient
 var payload = await _payloadClient.GetAsync("00000000-0000-0000-0000-000000000000", true);
 ```

 ##### IXummPayloadClient.CreateAsync

 To create a payload, a `TxJson` XRPL transaction can be provided.
-Alternatively, a transaction formatted as HEX blob (string) can be provided in a `TxBlob` property. **See the [intro](#intro) for more information about payloads.** Take a look at the [Developer Docs for more information about payloads](https://xumm.readme.io/docs/your-first-payload).
+Alternatively, a transaction formatted as HEX blob (string) can be provided in a `TxBlob` property. **See the [Intro](#intro) for more information about payloads.** Take a look at the [Developer Docs for more information about payloads](https://xumm.readme.io/docs/your-first-payload).

 The response (see: [Developer Docs](https://xumm.readme.io/docs/payload-response-resources)) of a `IXummPayloadClient.CreateAsync()` operation, a `<XummPayloadResponse>` object, looks like this: